Normal dog poo can be many different shades of brown. But what if it’s not brown?

-You may see yellow stools with acute or chronic diarrhea.
+You may see yellow stools with acute or chronic diarrhoea.

 Is Your Dog's Poo Orange?

-This usually means your dog ate something with food coloring in it.
+This usually means your dog ate something with food colouring in it.
 Or the poop may contain small amounts of blood.
-This is an acute issue that will often resolve with fasting, Tummy Buddy and a bland diet.
+This is an acute issue that will often resolve with fasting, probiotics and a bland diet.

 Is Your Dog's Poo Green?